FAA1.D Programs Administered by FAA : 01 NA Programs : C Elderly Simplified Application Project (ESAP)

 From ESAP to regular NA.
 When the budgetary unit is no longer eligible for ESAP considerations, all of the following applies to the budgetary unit:

-Requires completion of the Mid Approval Contact (MAC) (For additional information, see NA Mid Approval Contact (MAC))
+Requires completion of the MAC.
+(For additional information, see NA Mid Approval Contact (MAC.))

 ESAP Categorical Eligibility